eoq1/Index-maker-For-Hackers/README.md

 HOW TO USE ???

-1) dawnload the tool from github
+1) dawnload the tool : git clone https://github.com/eoq1/Index-maker-For-Hackers

 2) run :     python2 index maker-for hackers
 ____________________________________________________________________